 Shazaad is a consultant virologist in Manchester.
 He has a diploma in Tropical Medicine and Hygiene as well as a Masters in Tropical Medicine and International Health, both from the London School of Hygiene and Tropical Medicine.
 His work included tracking Ebola across East Africa with the WHO.
 Shazaad’s first mission for Doctors Worldwide was to Pakistan during the 2010 floods and he has recently visited one of their development projects in Malawi.

-I am an Emergency Medicine Consultant and a Fellow of the Royal College of Emergency Medicine.
-I have led one of the UK's busiest acute care NHS trusts in East London as its Trauma Director before returning to Bangladesh.
-I am currently completing my Master's in Public Health in Bangladesh's leading private university to gain a better understanding of the country's health care system in an attempt to improve and lead the delivery of emergency care in Bangladesh.
-In addition to my work with Doctors Worldwide, I am developing the first urgent care centre in Dhaka city.
+Dr Mir Ahmad is an Emergency Medicine Consultant and a Fellow of the Royal College of Emergency Medicine.
+He has led one of the UK’s busiest acute care NHS trusts in East London as its Trauma Director before returning to Bangladesh.
+He is currently completing his Master’s in Public Health in Bangladesh’s leading private university to gain a better understanding of the country’s health care system in an attempt to improve and lead the delivery of emergency care in Bangladesh.
+In addition to his work with Doctors Worldwide, he is developing the first urgent care centre in Dhaka city.

 I have had the privilege of living half of my personal life and my career in both the ‘developing’ East and the ‘developed’ West.
 Having chosen my family wisely, I was encouraged to learn from both the good and bad in these two differing societies.
 Following the family tradition, I entered the field of medicine, completing my undergraduate in Bangladesh, knowing well in advance that this would be where I wanted my expertise to count.
 I then proceeded back to the UK where I underwent intensive training in Emergency Medicine, an essential facet of primary care that was, and unfortunately still is, non-existent in Bangladesh.
 After completing my post-graduation and gaining valuable experience as both a Consultant in Emergency Medicine and Director for Trauma, I returned to Bangladesh in 2017 with my young family and have since then been heavily involved with the Bangladesh Society of Emergency Medicine in setting up Emergency Care in the country.